 The University entered into a variable-to-fixed swap agreement with Wells Fargo Bank, N.A. that converts the Series B of 2005 bonds to a fixed interest rate of 3.414% through the maturity of the bonds.
-The changes in fair value of the agreement resulted in a loss of \$807,000 and a gain of \$1,380,000 in 2019 and 2018, respectively.
-The fair value of the interest rate swap agreement was a liability of \$3,423,000 and \$2,616,000, respectively, at June 30, 2019 and 2018.
+The changes in fair value of the agreement resulted in a loss of \$1,001,000 and \$807,000 in 2020 and 2019, respectively.
+The fair value of the interest rate swap agreement was a liability of \$4,424,000 and \$3,423,000, respectively, at June 30, 2020 and 2019.

 The swap agreement is used by the University to reduce exposure to the volatility in variable interest rates on long-term debt (Note 12).
-There were no other swap agreements in effect as of June 30, 2019 or 2018.
+There were no other swap agreements in effect as of June 30, 2020 or 2019.
 The fair value of the swap agreements is reported within accrued expenses in the Consolidated Statements of Financial Position.
 The change in the estimated fair value of terminating the interest rate swap agreement is included in realized and unrealized net (loss) / gain on investments in the non-operating section of the Consolidated Statements of Activities.